wso2/msf4j/mss-service-parent/README.md

 # WSO2 Microservices Server - Parent POM for Microservices

 This parent POM file makes life easy for developers who write microservices using WSO2 MSS.
-The following example demonstrates how to quickly write a POM for your microservice using the MSS Service Parent POM.
+The following example from the SimpleStockQuote microservice example, demonstrates how to quickly write a POM for your microservice using the MSS Service Parent POM.

 ```
 <project xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns="http://maven.apache.org/POM/4.0.0"